|

 When, exactly, was Min's first viewing of Birgitte?
 [Volume 9]

 Min walked down a hallway in Caemlyn, saw Birgitte, and was amazed to view an incredible number of images around her.
-But way back in Volume 6, Min and Birgitte were in Salidar and almost certainly met each other there for the first time.
+But way back in Volume 6, Min and Birgitte were in Salidar together and hung out with each other.

 Did Fain create the illusion of walking dead men in Far Madding, and if so, how?
 [Volume 9]